The Ultimate Guide to Iceland's South Coast

 Hofn i Hornafirdi

-Today, the village is the second-largest urban settlement in southeast Iceland and boasts incredible views over the Vatnajokull glacier and the stunning Vestrahorn mountain.
+Today, the village is the second-largest urban settlement in southeast Iceland and has incredible views over the Vatnajokull glacier and the stunning Vestrahorn mountain.
 The surrounding landscape is characterized by shifting shoals and glacial rivers, with several small islands lying to the east of the village, such as Mikley and Krokalatur.

-Hofn í Hornafirdi is often utilized for overnight stops for tours traveling along the South Coast, particularly those that travel as far as Jokulsarlon Glacier Lagoon or for those continuing east rather than returning west to the capital.
+Hofn I Hornafirdi is often utilized for overnight stops for tours traveling along the South Coast, particularly those that travel as far as Jokulsarlon glacier lagoon or for those continuing east rather than returning west to the capital.

-- See also: The Ultimate Guide to Iceland's East Fjords
+- See also: The Ultimate Guide to Iceland's East Fjords.

 Have you visited Iceland's scenic South Coast, and if so, what was your favorite location?
 Are there any handy hints that you'd like to share with future travelers to South Iceland?
 Make sure to leave your thoughts and queries in the comment section below.